steveya/steveya.github.io/_posts/2026-01-24-volatility-forecasts-3.md

 ![Figure 2. $$\alpha$$ of our Models](/assets/img/post_assets/volatility-forecasts-3/alpha_comp.png)

 That's it for this post.
 We will diagnose the XGBSTES model further in future posts.
-We really want to continue with the analysis of using Signature fetures to forecast volatility.
 See you then.